 If you have American Express Membership Rewards points, you can transfer them to Marriott Bonvoy.
 From there, you can convert your points into MileagePlus miles at preferred rates.
 More info on that process is in our guide to transferring Marriott Bonvoy points.
 You can also credit Star Alliance flights to your MileagePlus account.

 Learn more about how to earn and burn United MileagePlus miles in our starter guide to the program.
-It includes a list of the airlines that you can use those purchased miles with.
+It includes a list of the airlines you can spend your purchased miles on.
 Finally, if you’re not yet a member of United MileagePlus, sign up for free here.

 Purchasing United MileagePlus miles can be a good way to accumulate miles for cheap airline redemptions with Star Alliance partners.
 However, it generally only makes sense to do so when there is a decent buy miles offer and you have a particular redemption in mind.

-Purchasing miles speculatively is not recommended, given that programs can be devalued at short notice.
-United recently changed its own flights to dynamic pricing, although partner airline flights are currently not affected.
+We don’t usually recommend purchasing miles speculatively, given that programs can be devalued at short notice.
+United recently changed its flights to dynamic pricing, although partner airline flights are currently unaffected.

-It may be worth taking a minute to see if Avianca LifeMiles is offering a bonus as that may reduce the cost of your trip.
-Lifemiles is another Star Alliance member program that sells discounted miles for redemptions, though its website and processes may be difficult to navigate if you don’t understand Spanish.
+It may be worth taking a minute to see if Avianca LifeMiles or Air Canada Aeroplan are also offering bonuses.
+Both Star Alliance airlines also sell discounted miles for redemptions, though Lifemiles’ website and processes may be difficult to navigate if you don’t understand Spanish.